ray-project/lightgbm_ray/README.md

 ### Multi GPU training
 LightGBM-Ray enables multi GPU training.
 The LightGBM core backend will automatically handle communication.
-All you have to do is to start one actor per GPU.
+All you have to do is to start one actor per GPU and set LightGBM's `device_type` to a GPU-compatible option, eg. `gpu` (see LightGBM documentation for more details.)

 For instance, if you have 2 machines with 4 GPUs each, you will want to start 8 remote actors, and set `gpus_per_actor=1`.
 There is usually